RMS Niagara: Building

 Some of Niagara's holds were refrigerated for perishable cargo.
 When she was new, her number one (forward) hold was not refrigerated.

 When new, Niagara was the largest ship in the Union Company's fleet and the largest ship owned by a New Zealand company.

 Before she was launched, Niagara was nicknamed "The Titanic of the Pacific".
-After RMS Titanic sank in April 1912 this was changed to "The Queen of the Pacific".
+After the Titanic sank in April 1912 this was changed to "The Queen of the Pacific".

 Propulsion

 Niagara had three screws.
 Her port and starboard screws were each driven by a four-cylinder triple-expansion steam engine.
 Exhaust steam from the low-pressure cylinder of each of these engines powered a Parsons low-pressure steam turbine that drove her middle screw.

 The combination of three screws, two piston engines and one low-pressure turbine had been pioneered in the New Zealand Shipping Company's refrigerated cargo liner Otaki, launched in 1908.
 The same company then ordered a passenger liner with a similar combination, Rotorua, which was launched in 1910.
 The giant Olympic-class ocean liners and several other passenger liners had also been built with similar "combination machinery".
 It offered better fuel economy and speed than propulsion purely by piston engines, and more flexibility than pure turbine propulsion.

 Niagara had two double-ended and six single-ended boilers, heated by a total of 40 corrugated furnaces.
 The boilers supplied steam at 220 lbf/in2 to the high-pressure cylinders of her triple-expansion engines.
 She was equipped to burn either coal or oil.
 On her maiden voyage she burnt coal.

 Niagara was the first oil-burning steamship to be certificated by the Board of Trade to carry passengers.
 Oil was both a more efficient fuel and could be bunkered more quickly.
 In 1913 it could take a week to bunker a large liner with enough coal to get from Sydney to Vancouver, and she would need to be bunkered again in Vancouver to make the return voyage.
 Niagara's fuel tanks had capacity for 5,000 tons of oil, and she could bunker enough oil in 30 hours to make a 15000 nmi round trip from Sydney to Vancouver and back.
 This was a valuable saving in both time and harbour dues.